 Today is a half-day and we make a good start to make the most of the afternoon for a chance to rest.
 Tsagaan Davaa is the most challenging pass of the journey (300m ascent) but the graceful descent to the provincial capital of Tsetserleg makes the climb well worthwhile.
-Tsetserleg means 'Garden' and this township has one of the prettiest settings of any in Mongolia, nestled in a cul-de-sac of mountains.
+Tsetserleg means 'Garden' and this township has one of the most attractive settings of any in Mongolia, nestled in a cul-de-sac of mountains.
 We pitch camp by the Tsetserleg river.
-The afternoon is free to fish, catch up on household chores (washing), or journey into town to explore.
-An important stop is the Fairfield bakery/café run by a British couple.
+The afternoon is free to fish with simple poles and lines, catch up on household chores (washing), or journey into town to explore.
 Ride approx. 30km.

 We are now close to the Khangai Mountains and a short ride takes us to the foothills.
 The rolling country of Arhangai has been replaced by forested hills of larch and pine with dramatic alpine peaks in the distance.
 There a three short passes today, with lunch on the third before descending to tonight's camp.
 This afternoon we enjoy the facilities of a Ger camp at Tsenger Jiguur springs, complete with Japanese bathhouse - a dash of luxury in the middle of our Mongolian odyssey!
 Ride approx. 25km.